victoriaxxwang/BrainStation-Capstone/README.md

 ### Describe your work (models, analysis, EDA, etc.)
 -Below are the variables assessed in the EDA:
 From User Reviews: df BP
-1. user_id : ID of reviewer --> 1) No demographic data to do customer segmentation.
+1. `user_id` : ID of reviewer --> 1) No demographic data to do customer segmentation.
 This serves as unique reviewer identifier.
-2. rating : Rating from of product from 1.0 to 5.0 --> 1) Convert float to integer 2) Convert rating to sentiment buckets
+2. `rating` : Rating from of product from 1.0 to 5.0 --> 1) Convert float to integer 2) Convert rating to sentiment buckets
-3. title_x : Title of the user review --> 1) Assess the relationship between the title & rating?
+3. `title_x` : Title of the user review --> 1) Assess the relationship between the title & rating?
 How does that compare w/ text & rating?
-4. text : Text body of the user review --> 1) Assess the relationship between the title & rating?
+4. `text` : Text body of the user review --> 1) Assess the relationship between the title & rating?
 How does that compare w/ text & rating?
-5. timestamp : Time of review in unix time -->1) Convert to datetime (new column name time & set it as the index) to assess how other variables change with time.
+5. `timestamp` : Time of review in unix time -->1) Convert to datetime (new column name time & set it as the index) to assess how other variables change with time.
 Break down the time into Year, Month and Week of Year.
-6. verified_purchase : User purchase verification --> 1) Assess the distribution of other variable per yes or no purchase verification.
+6. `verified_purchase` : User purchase verification --> 1) Assess the distribution of other variable per yes or no purchase verification.
-7. helpful_vote : Reviews that are voted to be helpful --> 1) Assess the relationship between variables and if the review is helpful.
+7. `helpful_vote` : Reviews that are voted to be helpful --> 1) Assess the relationship between variables and if the review is helpful.

 From Item Metadata: df BP meta :
-1. average_rating : Rating of product shown on the product page.
+1. `average_rating` : Rating of product shown on the product page.
-2. price: Price of product in US dollars (at time of crawling or scraping)
+2. `price` : Price of product in US dollars (at time of crawling or scraping)
-3. rating_number: Number of ratings given for the product
+3. `rating_number` : Number of ratings given for the product

-From basic EDA, the following insights were extracted:
+**From basic EDA, the following insights were extracted:**
 1. The distribution of rating is a bit skewed towards higher ratings.
 2. In general, customers are happy with the products, where their average rating is centered around 4.
 3. When looking at total number of ratings by years from 2003 to 2023, there is a dramatic increase after 2017, which was when Amazon launched the "Early Reviewer Program" that incentivized customers with gift cards to leave product reviews.
 This highlights the importance E-commerce giants are placing on customer reviews and customer sentiment for business success and growth.